Securing Tomorrow’s Grid: FERC Acts on Low Impact, Virtualization, and Supply Chains

 Why this matters

 • Vendor friction: Utilities will need stronger assurances from suppliers, many of whom may resist additional disclosures or validation.
-Expect confusion, contractual disputes and market shuffling.
+Expect contractual disputes and market shuffling.

 • Flexible but vague: FERC emphasized risk-based approaches, but left room for interpretation.
 Without concrete audit criteria, entities may struggle to prove they are meeting the new expectations.